 Dear Dave: Snoring Husband Causes Heartache

-Chapel Hill, PA – This is a common problem from spouses all across America.
+Scranton, PA – This is a common problem from spouses all across America.
 It affects rich and poor, black and white, Republican and Democrat.
 It’s a question about snoring.

 I love my husband.
 That is, I love him during our waking hours.
 At night, I have often thought about smothering him with a pillow just to stop him from his one-man trombone section!
 He snores all night long, waking me several times a night.
 We’ve tried many contraptions, but none seem to help.
 Is there a position or easy fix that is best to help lessen the trombone sound to maybe just a small toy horn?